Cyber Security Headlines – April 4, 2022

 National Security Agency employee indicted for ‘leaking top secret info’

-The United States Department of Justice (DoJ) has accused an NSA employee of sharing top-secret national security information with an unnamed person who worked in the private sector.
-According to a DoJ announcement and the indictment, an NSA staffer named Mark Unkenholz “held a TOP SECRET/Sensitive Compartmented Information (SCI) clearance and had lawful access to classified information relating to the national defense.”
-The indictment alleges that on 13 occasions between 2018 and 2020, Unkenholz shared some of that information with a woman identified only as “RF” who was not entitled to see it.
-The indictment and announcement allege Unkenholz used his personal email address to send material to RF.
+The Department of Justice (DoJ) is accusing an NSA employee of “sharing top-secret national security information with an unnamed person who worked in the private sector.”
+The DOJ’s announcement and indictment, name the NSA staffer as Mark Unkenholz.
+He “held a top secret and Sensitive Compartmented Information (SCI) clearance and had “lawful access to classified information relating to the national defense.”
+The indictment alleges that between 2018 and 2020, Unkenholz used his personal email address to share classified information with another person who did not have clearance to observe it.

 Trezor wallets hacked?
 Don’t be duped by phishing attack email

-Owners of hardware Trezor cryptocurrency wallets should be on their guard after an email was sent out by thieves attempting to dupe them into downloading new software to their devices.
+Owners of hardware cryptocurrency wallets made by Trezor should take note that an email was sent out by bad actors looking to trick dupe them into downloading malware to their devices.
 The emails claim that Trezor, which has been making physical USB-connected devices to protect the cryptocurrency and tokens of users since 2014, “experienced a security incident” yesterday that breached the data of 106.856 of its customers.

 Thanks to our episode sponsor, Code42